 Your professors will expect that you communicate with them in a professional manner.
 Communication is also one of the Essential Nursing Abilities and Behaviors

 of the program.
-This means your emails should be well-written and have the appropriate salutations (for example, don't use "hey" as your greeting).
+This means that your emails should be well-written and have the appropriate salutations (for example, don't use "hey" as your greeting).
 Be sure to stay in touch with them and respond to their emails when they reach out to you.
 Additionally, extend the same level of professional communication when you are with them in class.
-Lastly, your instructors are a great resource!
+Lastly, remember that your instructors are a great resource!
 Reach out to them for assistance,problem-solving and help with completion of an assignment.
 They've been through school (a lot of school!) and know it can be challenging – they are there to help where and when they can!

 Is the teaching standard or will I experience different teaching styles?